What is freezing technology?

 vitrification leads a higher survival rate for frozen embryos than does slow freezing, and that the embryos after thawing found increased survival rate almost

 90-100%, and increasing the pregnancy rate and to be able to preserve embryos and sperm for a long time.

-What is benefit for freezing embryo, egg and sperm?
+What is the benefit of freezing embryos, eggs, and sperm?
 Embryo freezing may be a better option for groups, such as: